ershat/arsenal-slovenija-dev/readme.md

 * Frontend (homepage, posts, supporters club, arsenal, reports and photos etc.)
 * Frontend editing (inline)
 * Post commenting with Disqus
-* more to follow...

-### Database

-The app uses a MySQL database.
-Table list is as follows (alphabetical order):

-* pages
-* posts
-* users

-In the process of development new tables may be added, therefore this list may change based on the needs of the app.

-### Info

 ##### Development team
 * Lovro Papež / lovro.papez@gmail.com / http://www.twitter.com/slovenianGooner